-Concerning nutritional supplementation, for each specific autoimmune disease, there are different targeted supplements for each disease pathology and whether you are Th1 or Th2 dominant.
+In addition, for each specific autoimmune disease, there are different targeted supplements for each disease pathology and whether you are Th1 or Th2 dominant.

-However, several of the supplements appear to address multiple autoimmune diseases and autoimmune disease in general, e.g. Vitamin B-Complex, Vitamin C, Vitamin D3, Omega-3 EFAs, garlic, etc.
+However, several supplements appear to address almost every autoimmune disease, e.g. Vitamin B-Complex, Vitamin C, Vitamin D3, Omega-3 EFAs, magnesium, selenium, probiotics, etc.

 Omega-3 fatty acids are well-known for boosting the immune system.
 Omega -3 can be found in cold-water fish, such as salmon, tuna, and mackerel.
 If you don't like fish, try adding flaxseed to a green smoothie.